vvaltchev/tilck/docs/contributing.md

 during the review iterations and updated via `git push --force` on the topic branch until the pull request is merged (**model 1**) OR by a *curated series* of micro-commits in the Linux kernel style that is edited *as series* on each review iteration (**model 2**).
+If the contributors prefers, a hybrid approach between model 1 and model 2 is also possible (= a short but *curated* series of medium-sized commits), after synching up with the maintainer about how to properly split the work in a way that makes sense.
+The only model that definitively is *not* acceptable in Tilck is what we call here **model 0**.
+It is described below for completeness.

+#### Model 0 [UNACCEPTABLE!]
+This model appears to be widespead in small private individual software projects.
+In this model, typically only the master/main branch is used and commits are saved in a sort of *natural way*, matching the *true* history about how the code evolved.
+Each commit is like a snapshot of the current progress and it is done without following any rules *consistently*.
+Sometimes a commit is done because a new functionality has been added, sometimes a fix has been written, sometimes there was simply some progress in a certain area, even by fixing a small mistake done two commits before.
+In this model, a commit is NOT *self-contained* because there is *no* guarnatee (or attempt of such) that *after* the commit both the build (in all of its configurations) and project's tests pass.
+That might or might not happen, depending on pure chance.
+The developer treats the commit as a way to save the *current progress* without the expectation that any started work has been fully completed or fully reverted.
+The developer makes quickly multiple commits as he/she/they change their mind on something.

+While that approach _appears_ perfectly reasonable for personal projects, in the long run, after a projects reaches a critical mass, problems start to emerge.
+First of all, as the project grows, regressions are introduced.
+Because full testing is not done for each commit, bugs are discovered at a much later stage.
+Even if full testing was done for some commits, because testing is not typically exaustive, later it can be discovered that a particular commit introduced a regression for which the project didn't have a test for.
+While for small and simple projects it doesn't really matter *which* commit introduced a bug, starting from a certain scale (e.g. tens of thousands of LoC), debugging starts to be very time consuming.
+In certain cases, knowing which commit introduced the regression is fundamental for the root-causing of the problem in a reasonable time frame.
+To do that, `git bisect` is used.
+But, in order that to work, each commit MUST be self-contained, build correctly and pass all the pre-existing tests.
+This way, it's relatively easy to pin-down the *guitly* commit in `log2(N)` steps.
+If a commit doesn't build or doesn't pass the tests, it's typically hard to decide if that commit did or did not cause the regression.
+If that happens for too many commits, for all pratical purposes, `git bisect` is unusable for that project.
+And that is a **big loss**.

+Another major limitation of model 0 is that, when a second person gets involved, reading and understanding the history becomes a nightmare.
+That applies also for the single-person project, in the long run (thousands of commits over multiple years), simply because people forget all the small details of every single commit.
+At that point, reading a *natural* history to understand why something works in a given way becomes a hard task: things are changed chaotically and it's not clear when things work and when they don't.
+Typically, in model 0, commits don't have long and curated messages, therefore, even the original author will be completely lost trying to understand his/hers/their work over the course of years.

+A good analogy of this model in the world of literature would be writing a novel in one go, exactly as it comes to author's mind.
+While the content might be good, the shape in which it is presented, very likely won't be.
+Good authors write and re-write their text multiple times until they are satisfied with it.
+Text is written mostly not to express author's immediate thoughts on paper, but to communicate them to the _readers_.
+In the same way, the `git` history should be written for the convenience of the *readers*, not as a bare mechanism to save changes in a repo for the author.
+Sooner or later, even the author himself/herself will become a reader of their own work.

 #### Model 1
-Model 1 is simple and requires just a single change to be correct polished and overall good-enough to be merged into Tilck's source.
+Model 1 is simple and requires just a single change to be correct, polished, tested and overall good-enough to be merged into Tilck's source.
 The only thing that contributors need to do is to keep a single commit into the topic branch and save changes to it with `git commit --amend` and then update the remote branch with `push --force`.
+This approach doesn't have any of the issues of model 0, because it is, by definition, self-consistent work.
+Clearly, it can be the result of multiple temporary commits that got squashed together or not.
+That is an irrelevant detail.
+In the bigger picture of project's history, the medium-sized commit will be an atomic piece of work and `git bisect` will be useable.

 (Note for people scaried by the force push and history re-writing: the history of *private* branches does **not** matter.
 Git is designed to be used that way.
 Private branches are deleted once merged into the master branch.
 The history that must not be re-written is the one of *public* branches, that are supposed to persist and being used by multiple